INFORMATION FOR AUTHORS

 Recommendations on the compilation of lists of literature are presented in the "Supplement to the rules for authors of the journal “Plant Physiology and Genetics".

-The Abstract should contain the main information of the article and state the essence of the experiments (what they did), the main results (what was revealed) and their interpretation (what was concluded).
+The Abstract should contain the main information of the article and state the essence of the experiments (what was done), the main results (what was revealed) and their interpretation (what was concluded).
 The resume should be at least 1800 characters.

 At the end of the Abstract, a list of Key words is provided as a separate line.
 The list of Key words is desirable to begin with the Latin name of the object of study.

 Editorial preparation.
-Having received the manuscript, the editorial office register it and forward it to the two independent experts in this particular area of research.
+Having received the manuscript, the Editorial office register and forwards it to the two anonymuos independent experts in this particular area of research.
 If there are any remarks, the article is returned to the authors for correction.
 The revised version (in duplicate) the author should return to the editorial office together with the original copy and the reply to all remarks of the reviewer in the shortest possible time.

 The editors reserve the right to correct and shorten the manuscript.